-- 1. If necessary, adjust your Budget Controls (see Page 19) to open (unlock) budgeting for your income G/L accounts
+- 1. If necessary, adjust your Budget Controls (see Page 21) to open (unlock) budgeting for your income G/L accounts

-- 2. Navigate to the Budgeting Tools menu (MNBUDG) and choose the Work with CU Budget option
+- 2. Navigate to Tool #992 Work with CU Budget

 - 3. Enter the year for your budget (if you've already begun, notice the notation at the top of the screen showing the most recent budget on file)

 - 4. Choose Maintain Budget

 - 5. Use or press Enter to proceed

 - 6. Choose Expense

 - 7. Use or press Enter to proceed

 If you see the message, "Budget and/or modeling for this year and type is not open" you'll need to open your Budget Controls for Expense G/Ls.
-See Page 17.
+See Page 19.